smartzplatform/tech-docs/Technical_WP_EN.md

 ## Payments

-It's extremely convenient to be able to send payments in bitcoin or other cryptocurrencies to Ethereum or EOS.
-There are several options for implementing such payments: generalized atomic swap, block transfer, and trusted payment gateway.
+It's extremely convenient to to send payments in bitcoin or other cryptocurrencies to Ethereum or EOS.
+There are several options for implementing such payments: generalised atomic swap, block transfer and trusted payment gateway.

 ### Generalized Atomic Swap

 This is the development of the atomic swap protocol mentioned earlier.
 Suppose Alice wants to transfer 2 BTC to Bob in exchange for some action on the Ethereum network (e.g., adding her to the owners of some contract).
 The sequence of their actions is as follows:

 1. Alice tells Bob her Ethereum address.
-2. Bob selects a random prototype of the S hash, creates an action contract in the Ethereum blockchain (see below), and a payment script in the Bitcoin blockchain, blocking the bitcoins so that Alice can pick them up no earlier than a day later.
+2. Bob selects a random prototype of the S hash, creates an action contract in the Ethereum blockchain (see below) and a payment script in the Bitcoin blockchain, thus blocking the bitcoins so that Alice can pick them up no earlier than one day later.
 3. Alice checks the contract code and transfers 2 BTC to the payment script in Bitcoin.
 4. Bob publishes S and takes 2 BTC within 24 hours.
 5. Knowing S, Alice performs the action in the Ethereum blockchain within 2 days.